Chart Color Schemes

 Lindisfarne - Rose Bay hosts an older demographic, ranking in the top quartile nationwide

-The median age of Lindisfarne - Rose Bay is 47, which is higher than Greater Hobart's figure of 39 and also above the national average of 38.
-The age profile shows that those aged 85 and over comprise 6.3%, while those aged 15 to 24 make up 9.3%.
-According to the 2021 Census, the 15 to 24 age group has increased from 8.5% to 9.3%, while the 85 and over cohort has decreased from 7.3% to 6.3%.
+Lindisfarne - Rose Bay has a median age of 47, which is higher than Greater Hobart's figure of 39 and the national average of 38.
+The age profile shows that those aged 85 and above are particularly prominent at 6.3%, while those aged 15 to 24 make up 9.3% of the population, compared to a larger proportion in Greater Hobart.
+Between the 2021 Census and now, the 15 to 24 age group has grown from 8.5% to 9.3%, while the 85 and above cohort has declined from 7.3% to 6.3%.
 By 2041, demographic projections indicate significant shifts in Lindisfarne - Rose Bay's age structure.
-The 45 to 54 age group is projected to grow by 44%, reaching 1,154 people from the current 799.
+Notably, the 45 to 54 group is projected to grow by 44%, reaching 1,154 people from an initial 800.
 Conversely, population declines are projected for those aged 0 to 4 and 5 to 14.